cloudygoose/ParlAI/docs/source/tutorial_quick.rst

 The Twitter task is quite large, and validation is run by default after each epoch (full pass through the train data), but we want to save our model more frequently so we set validation to run once an hour with ``-vtim 3600``.

-This train model script evaluates the model on the valid and test sets at the end of training, but if we wanted to evaluate a saved model - perhaps to compare the results of our newly trained Transformer against a pretrained seq2seq baseline from our `Model Zoo <http://parl.ai/docs/zoo.html>`_, we could do the following:
+This train model script evaluates the model on the valid and test sets at the end of training, but we can also explicitly evaulate the model with the following.

 .. code-block:: bash

-  # Evaluate seq2seq model trained on twitter from our model zoo
+  # Evaluate the model that was trained
-  python examples/eval_model.py -t twitter -m legacy:seq2seq:0 -mf models:twitter/seq2seq/twitter_seq2seq_model
+  python examples/eval_model.py -t twitter -m transformer/ranker -mf /tmp/tr_twitter

 Finally, let's print some of our transformer's predictions with the same display_model script from above.